This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 - Basket ( a vintage garden basket is what I used)

-- Cricut or other brand cutting machine
+- Cricut or another brand of cutting machine

 - Your design choice